 Printed tin plates with a diameter of 26 cm.
 This original, unusual and entertaining process of printing on tin has been already used in the XIX century by artists like Mucha, who created this technique for the famous biscuit boxes.
 These plates are decorative, therefore you have to cover them with a transparent glass plate if you want to use them for a meal.
-You can use the tin plates directly for cocktail food presentation, such as canapés or snacks; however you must not stock the food on this kind of product.
-We are at your disposal for any further information.
+You can use the tin plates directly for cocktail food presentation, such as canapés or snacks; however, you cannot stock food or use flatware on these plates.

 These original boxes and tin plates decorated with fishes and sea world are inspired of the very best French manufactories in XIXth century such as Creil & Montereau, Choisy-le-Roi or Vieillard in Bordeaux.

 These scenes are inspired from "Twenty Thousand Leagues Under the Seas : A Tour of the Underwater world", by Jules Verne, published in 1869-70 to Pierre-Jules Hertzel.